 Spring begins in October, and this month rides the line between wet and dry seasons.
-Weather is more variable than in June through September but is overall more pleasant than December through March.
+Weather is more variable than in June through September but is overall more pleasant than in December through March.
 Days of sunshine mix with days of rain, and if you’re flexible with your plans, you’ll find pockets of wonderful weather without the peak season crowds.

 Benefits of Visiting Peru in October

 If you visit Cusco and the Sacred Valley, the low tourism season means lower prices.
 You’ll find reasonable rates and easy-to-book accommodations.
 You won’t have to navigate crowds as you walk the cobblestone streets.
 The warmer weather (especially at night) means you will avoid freezing temperatures on your backpacking trip.